aarron-lee/crunchyroll-tizen/README.md

-# Linux port of "Crunchyroll for TIZEN"
+# Crunchyroll for Linux

 ![layouts.gif](https://raw.githubusercontent.com/aarron-lee/crunchyroll-tizen/master/layouts.gif)

 ## Description:

-This is a Linux port of the Unofficial Tizen Crunchyroll App.
+This is a Linux port of the [Unofficial Tizen Crunchyroll App](https://github.com/jhassan8/crunchyroll-tizen).

 **INFO: Application is incomplete, some features are missing that will be added later.**